Oppo F21 Pro price in Pakistan & features

-Oppo F19 Price in Pakistan and features.
-The Oppo F19 smartphone is...
+Oppo F17 Pro Price in Pakistan and features.
+Oppo F17 Pro is...

 The Oppo F21 Pro is now available on the market.
 The phone will be powered by the Qualcomm SM6225 Snapdragon 680 4G chip.
 (6 nm).